Lottery Eligibility Survey

 - Annual gross income means all income, from all sources, of all current adult household members, for the 12-month period following application.

-The Falmouth Housing Trust builds homes for 80% AMI households, as well as for households earning up to 100% and 120% of AMI.
+The Falmouth Housing Trust builds homes for 80% AMI households, as well as for households earning up to 140% of AMI.